Detail Page

 • German I - 614

 This is an introductory course designed to develop the student’s ability to communicate in a limited manner.
-Through basic material presented in various forms, the student learns to listen, understand and speak German.
+Through basic material presented in various forms, the student learns to listen, understand, and speak German.
+Fundamental grammatical concepts are introduced, and writing is practiced in a controlled manner.
+Cultural information is presented through the text and the accompanying film series.
+The course emphasizes the understanding and speaking of the language.

 • German II - 624

-German II continues what has been presented and learned in German I. Communication is enhanced orally as well as in reading, writing and listening forms.
-More complex grammatical structures are introduced, drilled and mastered.
+German II continues what has been presented and learned in German I. Communication is enhanced orally as well as in reading, writing, and listening forms.
+More complex grammatical structures are introduced, drilled, and mastered.
+Students continue to communicate orally within the class situation and begin to read more complex material in the text.
+Cultural information on the three German-speaking countries is continued and is presented through the text and the accompanying video series.

 • Honors German II - 623